Barrette Center

 At Walsh, our Psychology degree focuses on several main areas within the psychology field.
 We take extra steps to prepare students for graduate work in counseling or research.

-Psychology majors can choose from four options:
+Psychology majors can choose from two options:

-Psychology - Community/Clinical: For students pursing future licensure as counselors or psychologists
+For students pursing future licensure as counselors or psychologists

-Psychology - Pre-Occupational Therapy: For students interested in pursuing a career as an occupational therapist with the intent to pursue a Master's Degree in Occupational Therapy
+For students interested in pursuing a career as an occupational therapist with the intent to pursue a Master's Degree in Occupational Therapy

 Why Walsh?

-Behavior-Focused.
 Psychoanalytical, behavioral and humanistic perspectives receive detailed attention, but several courses are taught from an integrative bio-psychological perspective.

-Examination of Personal and Social Issues.
 Through courses about gender, addictions, culture, human sexuality and child and adolescent development, students will gain an appreciation and understanding of multiple psychological issues.

-Experienced Faculty.
 Our professors hold the doctorate degree and are competent practitioners and researchers.

 internships graphic